 Blinded with tears and joys, she ran from His open side to show the world the henna on her hands – marked with His heart’s blood.

 Christ hasn’t changed.
 The Church hasn’t changed, only matured in sickness and in health, for better and for worse, for poorer and for richer.

 The same Mass celebrated in the Cenacle over the bones of ancient kings and prophets is the same Mass outside of time, uniting with the eternal death and resurrection of Our Lord’s offering to God.

 In the old world, priests and men crawled to the altars of their gods, paralyzed with fear and trembling, pushing their sacrifices into the open maws of Baal and Shiva with averted eyes and dried mouths.

-We must remember that we are creature and He is Creator, that He is Lover and we are Beloved, that He will mystically die again and again to cleanse us until our deaths, when we will see Him face to face, and our veins will run with His blood, and our eyes will shine with His Light, and our lips will love with His love.
+We must remember that we are creature and He is Creator, that He is Lover and we are Beloved, that He will invite us to enter into His life over and over until we will see Him face to face, and our veins will run with His blood, and our eyes will shine with His Light, and our lips will love with His love.

 Header Image CC Jason Armstrong